diomind690/Spore-Modding-Concept-The-Aquatic-Branch-Stage-2-Sub-Path-/README.md

 #### 🧬 2.
 The Anatomy-Based Choice
 The transition from the Cell Stage reads the player's choices in the editor:
-*   **The 3D Realization:** The cell looks around, realizes the world is 3D, and enters the editor.
+*   **The 3D Realization:** The cell looks around, realizes the world is 3D, and enters the protozoan editor.
 *   **Staying Underwater:** If the player adds gills and fins, the creature decides to stay below the fixed water line because it finds this world interesting.
-It utilizes modified wing levitation to swim and hover smoothly without falling.
+It utilizes modified wing levitation to swim and hover smoothly without falling (but within the sea level limit).
 *   **Going to Land:** If the player gives the creature legs, a standard nose, and a mouth, it attempts to stay but realizes it is suffocating under the fixed engine water line.
 It panics and runs/swims up to the surface, triggering the standard vanilla cutscene of crawling onto dry land.

 ---